KTN1990/iCMS/README.md

     - install python version 3.x on your OS.
 2. requests lib
     - install requests lib using pip, you can use this command line `pip install requests`
+# :busts_in_silhouette: Contact:
+ For any help or information contact me on [facebook](https://www.facebook.com/KtN.1990), and don't forget to leave a star if you like it thank you :)